hagerrady13/hagerrady13.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I’m a first year Masters student at the University of Alberta, previosuly a machine learning engineer.
+I am a 1st year MSc student of Computing Science at the University of Alberta, previosuly a machine learning engineer.
 My research interests are machine learning, representation learning and reinforcement learning as an approach to building general-purpose AI, with previous research experience in computer vision and deep learning.

 Education
 ======